 However, as a guarantor, the parent would have to agree to cover the child’s mortgage payments if they were unable or unwilling to do so.

-Another option is for parents and children to take out a joint mortgage on a property.
+Another option is for parents and children to take out a joint mortgage on a property, known as a 'joint borrower, sole proprieter' mortgage.
 The difference here is that the parent would legally own a share of the property.
 Both parties would be jointly liable for mortgage repayments.

 Some mortgage lenders offer products which allow parents to offset their savings against the child’s mortgage, meaning they qualify for a much cheaper deal.